bhishanpdl/bp/README.md

 ```

 # License
-This is my personal library intended by use only for me.
+This is my personal library intended to be used by only me.
-It not a public library.
+Its not a public library.